About The Programme

 You will graduate at our annual Leadership Summit at the former residency of Queen Elizabeth II, The Commonwealth Secretariat HQ.
 You will also receive an Institute in Leadership and Management qualification.

 James’ project BISCEY sought to motivate young people in the area of Southwark to pursue the career of their choice and making their dream job reality.
 He organised a ‘Lunch in the City’ featuring guest speaker Prem Goyal OBE.
 The event covered a range of topics which included: the importance of education, staying motivated, finding the right balance of work and extracurricular and also surrounding yourself around the right people.
 James graduated from The University of Essex in 2014 after achieving a first class degree in BSc Economics.
 He is currently interning at Thomson Reuters and in September will begin an MSc in Finance at Imperial.
 He continues to be active with Project BISCEY and is currently making plans for the next academic year.

+Student Leader Paul strives to Improve Dialogue between Small Charities and Big Businesses.
 As his project for SLDP, Paul founded Corporate Funding in Transition or C-FIT for short.
 He put together a team of nine master’s students to organise an innovative, free public forum at LSE which aimed to improve relationships and facilitate partnerships between companies and small and medium-sized charities in the UK.
 The forum included a two-hour roundtable discussion with a panel of company and charity representatives followed by a networking reception.

 Paul received funding from Starbucks, O2 and the London School of Economics Department of Management to support this event which took place in May 2014.

 Our programme runs 1-2 times a year in spring and autumn.

 For more information about the programme and how to apply, please email: